discoverygarden/bcelndora/docs/devops.md

             - The `AWS_PROFILE` piece identifies which profile is being used when running the script.
 6. Install the site:
     - In `arca-dc`, go back to the `helm_values` directory: `cd /opt/helm_values`
-    - Run the install script: `./scripts/update-all.sh siteName` where `siteName` is [the name of the directory you created???]
+    - Run the install script: `./scripts/update-all.sh siteName` where `siteName` is the new namespace/site (e.g. `twu` or `vcc`).
+    - If after installing Drupal you get an "Unexpected error" at the new domain, uninstall Drupal, restart memcache, and reinstall (see Troubleshooting below).

 # Upgrading a site